KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 functioning lossy compression algorithm that in fact matches well with the theoretical expectations one would have of such a lossy compression.

-We have further extended the code to also control the Peak Signal To Noise ratio:
+In more recent develoments, we have further extended the code to also control the Peak Signal To Noise ratio:

 .. math::